-- Be aware of situations that may lead to risky or dangerous conditions. - Your attitude is important think safety. - Help maintain a clean work area.
-Remember, clutter leads to accidents. - Wear the necessary protective equipment, including glasses, hard hat, shoes, dust mask and earplugs. - Do not take chances. - Report all unsafe conditions to your team leader or on-site supervisor. - Know the location of the first-aid kit and who to contact in case of an emergency. - Be particularly careful about power tools and saws. - Demonstrate ladder safety awareness. - · Practice safe scaffolding. - Safety is everyone's number one job!
+- Be aware of situations that may lead to risky or dangerous conditions. - Your attitude is important: think safety. - Help maintain a clean work area.
+Remember, clutter leads to accidents. - Wear the necessary protective equipment, including glasses, hard hat, shoes, dust mask and earplugs. - Do not take chances. - Report all unsafe conditions to your team leader or on-site supervisor immediately. - Know the location of the first-aid kit and whom to contact in case of an emergency. - Be particularly careful about power tools and saws. - Demonstrate ladder safety awareness and practice safe use of scaffolding. - Safety is everyone's No. 1 job!

-- When using an extension ladder, use the four-to-one rule.
-For every four feet of height, move the bottom of the ladder one foot away from the wall.
-A ladder is pitched at the proper, safe angle if you can comfortably grasp the rung at shoulder height. - Place the ladder on solid footing in a safe location.
+- Place the ladder on solid footing in a safe location.
 If there is danger of the ladder moving while you work, tie it down.
 If there is danger of the ladder being hit, barricade it.
-If the feet of the ladder are not level, dig the ground out under one foot instead of raising the other with a block. - When climbing always face the ladder and keep your hands free for climbing.
+If the feet of the ladder are not level, dig the ground out under one foot instead of raising the other with a block. - When climbing, always face the ladder and keep your hands free for climbing.
 Carry tools and materials in proper carrying devices.